Faculty FAQ

 PT Faculty are paid on the mid-month payroll cycle, which is a month in arrears, and pay dates usually fall on or around the 10th of every month (if the 10th is a weekend day, it will be the Friday before).
 Please see your enclosed “Flex and Office Hours Obligation Memo” for the current semester pay dates.

 New Hire Faculty will receive their first paycheck via live (paper) check which will be mailed to your address on file per district standard procedure.
-If you elected direct deposit, it will initiate with your next payroll and paystubs and will be sent via a secured option to your marin.edu email account or regular US mail.
+If you enrolled in direct deposit, it will initiate with your next payroll and paystubs and will be sent via a secured option to your marin.edu email account or regular US mail.

 Please see Payroll FAQs for more information.